Error analysis of a backward Euler positive preserving stabilized scheme for a Chemotaxis system: Introduction

 Capturing blowing up solutions numerically is a challenging problem and many numerical methods have been proposed to address this.
 The main difficulty in constructing suitable numerical schemes is to preserve several essential properties of the Keller-Segel equations such as positivity, mass conservation, and energy dissipation.

-Some numerical schemes were developed with positive-preserving conditions, cf. e.g. \cite{filbet,chertock1,chertock2}, which depend on a particular spatial discretization and impose CFL restrictions on the time step.
-Other approaches include, finite-volume based numerical methods, \cite{chertock1,chertock2}, high-order discontinuous Galerkin methods, \cite{epshteyn1,epshteyn2,li-shu}, a flux corrected finite element method, \cite{strehl1}, and a novel numerical method based on symmetric reformulation of the chemotaxis system, \cite{liu}.
-For a more detailed review on recent developments of numerical methods for chemotaxis problems, we refer to \cite{chertock3,tadmor}.
+Some numerical schemes were developed with positive-preserving conditions, cf. e.g. \cite{filbet2006,chertock2008,chertock2018}, which depend on a particular spatial discretization and impose CFL restrictions on the time step.
+Other approaches include, finite-volume based numerical methods, \cite{chertock2008,chertock2018}, high-order discontinuous Galerkin methods, \cite{epshteyn2009,epshteyn2008,li-shu2017}, a flux corrected finite element method, \cite{strehl2010,strehl2013}, and a novel numerical method based on symmetric reformulation of the chemotaxis system, \cite{liu2018}.
+For a more detailed review on recent developments of numerical methods for chemotaxis problems, we refer to \cite{chertock2019,tadmor}.

-In order to maintain the total mass and the non-negativity of the numerical approximations of the system \eqref{Minimal_model_uc}, Saito in \cite{saito} proposed and analyzed a fully discrete method that uses an upwind finite element scheme in space and backward Euler method in time.
-His proposed finite element scheme made use of Baba and Tabata's upwind approximation, see \cite{tabata}.
-Strehl \textit{et al.} in \cite{strehl1} proposed a slightly different approach.
-The stabilization was implemented at a pure algebraic level via algebraic flux correction, see \cite{kuzmin}.
-This stabilization technique can be applied to high order finite element methods and maintain the mass conservation and the non-negativity of the solution.
+In order to maintain the total mass and the non-negativity of the numerical approximations of the system \eqref{Minimal_model_uc}, Saito in \cite{saito2012, saito2007} proposed and analyzed a fully discrete method that uses an upwind finite element scheme in space and backward Euler method in time.
+His proposed finite element scheme made use of Baba and Tabata's upwind approximation, see \cite{tabata1981}.
+Strehl \textit{et al.} in \cite{strehl2010} proposed a slightly different approach.
+The stabilization was implemented at a pure algebraic level via algebraic flux correction, see \cite{kuzmin2010}.
+This stabilization technique can be applied to piecewise linear finite element methods to counter the effect of the positive-preserving conditions in the convergence order and maintain the mass conservation and the non-negativity of the solution.